 In preparing the consolidated financial statements, The President is responsible for the assessment of the company's and the group's ability to continue as a going concern.
 They disclose, as applicable, matters related to going concern and using the going concern basis of accounting.
-The going concern basis of accounting.
 The going concern basis of accounting is however not applied if the President intends to liquidate the company, to cease operations, or has no realistic alternative but to do so.